2

 How to become a product analyst with no experience?

-To become an entry-level product analyst with no experience, focus on developing skills in data analysis, Excel, and basic SQL through online courses or tutorials.
-Gaining familiarity with product management concepts and tools like A/B testing or analytics platforms can also improve your prospects, along with internships or entry-level roles to build practical experience.
+To become an entry-level product analyst with no experience, focus on developing skills in data analysis, Excel, and basic SQL through online courses or certifications.
+Gaining familiarity with product management concepts and tools like JIRA or Tableau can also improve your prospects, along with internships or entry-level roles to build practical experience.

 What are the key skills and qualifications needed to thrive in the Entry Level Product Analyst position, and why are they important?